lyon-fnal/centos-gm2-dev/README.md

 To interact with your VM, you need to be in the directory that has the `VagrantFile` file mentioned above.
 The `vagrant` commands know what VM you mean by the directory you are in.

 ### 4.1 Starting and entering the VM

+If you encounter problems, see section 7 below.

 If you have recently rebootted your machine, it is likely that your VM is not running.
 You can always check with